It’s a question that we get asked a lot. Should you ride your road bike or a Tri bike at Tremblant?

 Again in this analysis the Original is the road bike setup and the Adjusted is the Aero setup.
 Adding the additional weight but going to an Aero setup still saved close to 7 minutes.

 So finally we wanted to look at how much weight, in this scenario, would need to be added before aerodynamics lost its edge.
 In this comparison Original is Road Bike with lighter weight and more drag.
 Adjusted is improved aerodynamics but enough weight added to make the split times match.
 We had to add 17.5kg to make aerodynamics lose its edge.
-So unless your Aero setup is 17.5kg heavier than your lightweight setup, you are likely not benefiting from any weight savings on the bike.
+So unless your Aero setup is 17.5kg heavier than your lightweight setup, you are likely not benefitting from any weight savings on the bike.

 In this analysis the Original is the road bike setup and the Adjusted is the Aero setup.
 Aerodynamics save you nearly 20minutes over the full distance.